Teradata/tdplyr/README.md

 The Teradata R package (tdplyr) contains proprietary code and cannot be offered on CRAN.
 It is available from Teradata's R package repository.

-The Teradata R package depends on the dplyr, dbplyr, DBI, magrittr and teradatasql packages which are available from CRAN and Teradata's R package repository.
+The Teradata R package depends on the rlang, dplyr, dbplyr, DBI, magrittr and teradatasql packages which are available from CRAN and Teradata's R package repository.

 To download and install dependencies automatically, specify the Teradata R package repository and CRAN in the